ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 ## Getting started
 When you first request a TechZone environment for Kserve ModelMesh Serving, the system will create a `namespace` for you in a Kubernetes cluster and deploy an instance of Kserve Model Mesh in the namespace.
 Once your environment is ready, you will recieve an email to let you know.
 This email will include a link to a [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
 Clicking on this link will bring up the Kubernetes `service` resources in your dedicated `namespace`.

-Your TechZone environment will be provisioned with an example Watson NLP application already running.
+Your TechZone environment will have an example Watson NLP application already running.
 In your Kubernetes Dashboard find the `service` called `dash-app-lb`.
 This application has an external endpoint.
 Clicking on the external endpoint will let you test this application in your browser.
 The application allows the user to feed in texts, and get back **Sentiment Analysis** and **Emotion Classification** on these texts texts.
 The models are being served by Kserve Model Mesh in your namespace.

 **Tip**:
 - For new users, you will receive an email invite from IBM Cloud to join the `tsglwatson` account when you first request the TechZone environment.